AdobeDocs/experience-manager-dispatcher.en/help/using/security-checklist.md

 ## Run Dispatcher with a Dedicated System User {#run-dispatcher-with-a-dedicated-system-user}

 When configuring the Dispatcher you should ensure that the web server is ran by a dedicated user with least privileges.
-It is recommended to only grant write acess to the dispatcher cache folder.
+It is recommended to only grant write access to the dispatcher cache folder.

-Additionnaly, IIS users need to configure their website as follows:
+Additionally, IIS users need to configure their website as follows:

 1. In the physical path setting for your web site, select **Connect as specific user**.
 1. Set the user.